What Is Arsenic Poisoning? What Are The Effects Of Arsenic?

 To confirm arsenic poisoning, one needs pathological testing.
 In occupations and areas with a high risk of arsenic poisoning, it is essential to determine the levels of arsenic to people at risk.
 Assessing hair, blood, urine, and fingernail samples is one way to test this.

-After the initial exposure, make urine tests within 1 to 2 days to accurately measure when the poisoning occurred.
+After the initial exposure, urine tests should be performed within 1 to 2 days to accurately measure when the poisoning occurred.
 These tests can also determine the apparent signs of arsenic poisoning.

 The tests of fingernails and hair can identify the level of arsenic exposure from 1 to 12 months.
 The tests done can provide an accurate description of arsenic levels.
 However, this will not show the effects of arsenic on an individual’s health.